EHRI/ehri-rest/docs/INSTALL.md

 	export NEO4J_HOME=$HOME/apps/neo4j-community-${NEO4J_VERSION}
 	export NEO4J_DB=$NEO4J_HOME/data/graph.db

 Once both the EHRI server code has been compiled and Neo4j standalone has been downloaded and extracted, we can install the former into the latter.
-First, however, we need to upgrade some libraries in the Neo4j dependencies.
-At present, for compatibility reasons, Neo4j uses an old version of a library called Blueprints.
-EHRI uses a more recent version.
-While this situation is unfortunate, it should be remedied before long.
-For the time being we have to replace some jars with newer versions.
-There is a script for this bundled with the EHRI code:

-	./scripts/replacejars.sh

-Once that's done, we can run another script to install the EHRI libraries:
+The following script ensures the code is packaged and then installs the EHRI jars and various other dependencies into the $NEO4J_HOME/plugin/ehri directory:

 	./scripts/install.sh